.

 • Maximum Deductible - is used just as maximum premium is above.

-• Full Low-Income Subsidy? - Choose one of the three options: Yes, show only plans that qualify, No, I receive no or only partial extra help, or Only show Plans that DO NOT qualify for $0 Premium.
+• Low-Income Subsidy? - Choose one of the three options: Yes, show only plans that qualify for $0 Prem., No, show both qualifying and non-qualifying plans, or Only plans NOT qualifying for $0 Prem.
 This option is used if you would like to see only plans which changed their qualification status.
-Example: select Yes... in the 2012 column and Only show Plans that DO NOT qualify ... in the 2013 column.
-You will see that in Arizona, one plan no longer qualify for the LIS $0 Premium status.
-Switch the 2012 and 2013 criteria to see that one plan qualifies in 2013 that did not qualify in 2012.
+Example: select Yes... in the 2014 column and Only show Plans that DO NOT qualify ... in the 2015 column.
+You will see that in California, three plans no longer qualify for the LIS $0 Premium status.
+Switch the 2014 and 2015 criteria to see that one new plan qualifies in 2015 that did not qualify in 2014.

 Example 1: Changes in Current Plan

-This California beneficiary wants to which plans will no longer be offered in 2013.
-They enter California in the State field (which is a required field) and click the checkbox next to Only Show Plans that will be Discontinued in 2013.
+This California beneficiary wants to know which plans will no longer be offered in 2015.
+They enter California in the State field (a required field) and click the checkbox next to Only Show Plans that will be Discontinued in 2015.
 They can leave the rest of the search fields empty and then click on Click to Compare Annual Plan Changes.

-Our beneficiary can quickly see details of the five (5) plans that will no longer be offered in California for 2013.
-Members of these plans may be automatically enrolled in a different plan by their insurance carrier unless they choose a new plan for themselves (Details can be found in the Annual Notice of Change sent directly to members by the carrier).
+Our beneficiary can quickly see details of the seven (7) plans that will no longer be offered in California for 2015.
+They can also see that members of the AARP MedicareRx Enhanced, Cigna-HealthSpring Rx, First Health Part D Premier Plus and Essentails plans, SilverScript Choice, and SmartD Rx Plus plans will be automatically re-assigned to other plans unless they choose a new plan for themselves (details can be found in the Annual Notice of Change sent directly to members by the carrier).

-Our California beneficiary can see that over 200,000 people in California are currently enrolled in plans that will be discontinued in 2013 -- with over 198,000 of those people in the Advantage Star Plan by RxAmerica.
+Our California beneficiary can change the additional information field to "Members in this State" to see how many people in California are currently enrolled in plans that will be discontinued in 2015.

-In this example our New York beneficiary wants to see what changes they can expect in their current plan.
-We have selected New York as our state.
-Note that State is the only field that must be entered prior to a search.
-Since the beneficiary is only interested in WellCare Plans, we can narrow down the comparison by selecting WellCare in the Plan Family field.
+In this example our North Carolina beneficiary wants to see what changes they can expect in their current plan.
+We have selected North Carolina as our state.
+Note that state is the only field that must be entered prior to a search.
+Since the beneficiary is only interested in SilverScript plans, we can narrow down the comparison by selecting SilverScript in the Plan Family field.
 We have left all other criteria fields empty.
 Then click on "Click to Compare Annual Plan Changes"

 Example 4: Advanced Search - Comparing Plans from Different Companies.

 Our Arizona beneficiary wants to find a medium priced Medicare Part D plan and wishes to compare plans across different companies.
-Since there are 34 plans in Arizona, this comparison list could be a bit cumbersome.
+Since there are 38 rows in the Arizona comparison, this list could be a bit cumbersome.
 Our beneficiary does not want to spend more than $35 per month and does not want to pay a deductible.

-Our comparison is reduced to only 4 plans rather than 34.
+Our comparison is reduced to only two plans rather than 38.

 Example 5: Advanced Search - Premium increases in California